Bell Shakespeare: Company history

 Founded by John Bell in 1990, Bell Shakespeare began as a theatre company dedicated to producing the plays of William Shakespeare in a way that was relevant and exciting to Australian audiences.
 With the support of an enlightened philanthropist, the late Tony Gilbert AM, and a small number of imaginative corporate and private supporters, Bell Shakespeare was able to mount productions and attract audiences.

 Bell Shakespeare is listed as a Major Festival in the book Shakespeare Festivals Around the World.

-In 2016, the Australian Federal Government announced a $1 million contribution to the Bell Shakespeare capital campaign, which will help the Company secure a permanent home at Sydney's Pier 2/3, Walsh Bay.
+In 2016, the Australian Federal Government announced a $1 million contribution to the Bell Shakespeare capital campaign, which will help the Company secure a permanent home at Sydney's Pier 2/3, Walsh Bay called The Neilson Nutshell.

 In 2012, John Bell announced the promotion of associate artistic director Peter Evans to the position of co-artistic director.
 In 2015, John Bell retired from the company, and Peter Evans was made sole artistic director.
 Bell's final play for the company was The Tempest, thought to be one of the last plays Shakespeare wrote alone.